kcimini/Digital-Frameworks/finalproject.md

-# Are boys or girls most likely to die in a school shooting?
+# Does gender matter in a school shooting?
+It just might

 Media reports often cite bullying and anger at girls who wouldn’t date them as the “reasons” school shooters have for committing mass murder.
 In the mid-May Santa Fe shooting, for example, many media outlets reported that the shooter chose to begin his rampage in the art class of a girl who he was reported to have either [harassed repeatedly for a date](http://www.latimes.com/nation/la-na-texas-shooter-20180519-story.html) or [recently broken up with](https://www.nytimes.com/2018/05/18/us/school-shooting-santa-fe-texas.html); reports vary by outlet.